Joeytanwt/Project8-ML-CustomerSegmentation/README.md

 # Customer Segmentation with Python
 ## Project Overview
-This project aims to analyze customer data from various sources to identify distinct customer segments.
+This project aims to analyse customer data from various sources to identify distinct customer segments.
 The process involves two phases:

 * Data Cleaning and Anonymisation
 * Customer Segmentation with Sci-kit Learn clustering model